- Created on the 27 October, 2017.

 Testosterone (17beta-hydroxy-4-androstene-3-one) belongs to the androgen family, which is composed of a C19 steroid containing keto and hydroxyl groups and it is one of the most effective natural hormones.
 It is synthesised in the Leydig cells that can be found in the testes in males, the ovaries in females and in the adrenal glands for both sexes.
 The biosynthesis of testosterones has been found to coincide with the spermatogenesis and fetal Leydig cell differentiation in the male rat, also the capacity of Leydig cells to produce and secrete testosterone is far higher in young when compared to older rats.
 Testosterone is also known to be secreted during late gestational and neonatal periods which can cause significant level of brain sexual dimorphism in rats.
 It can exert a number of varying influencing over sexual behaviour, cardiovascular health, overall energy, bone integrity, muscle strength and mass.
 The primary role of testosterone is in developing secondary male sex characteristics and it can be also be useful in evaluating the hypogonadal states.
 High levels of testosterone in males has been associated with congenital adrenal hyperplasia, hypothalamic pituitary unit diseases, prostate cancer and testicular tumors.
 Whereas in females, high concentration are linked to polycystic ovaries, ovarian tumors, hirsutism, adrenal tumors and adrenal hyperplasia.

-The minimum sensitivity detection limit of testosterone using this rat/mouse testosterone ELISA kit was approximately 0.066 ng/ml.
-The dynamic assay range for this kit is 0.1 – 25.0 ng/ml.
+The minimum sensitivity detection limit of rat or mouse testosterone using current rat/mouse testosterone ELISA kit was approximately 0.066 ng/ml.
+The dynamic range for this assay is 0.1 – 25.0 ng/ml.

 - Differential effects of nonylphenol on testosterone secretion in rat Leydig cells.
 Toxicology.
 (2010) 268 (1-2): 1-7.
 Wu J.J., et al.